aslotte/aslotte.github.io/_posts/2020-03-12-ml-net-with-azure-stream-analytics.md

 ![](/images/post-images/assemblyref.png)

-With these changes you should now be able to run your job locally and in the output window you'll see real-time predictions on each incoming transaction.
+With these changes complete, you should now be able to run your job locally and in the output window you'll see real-time predictions on each incoming transaction.
 Congratulations!

 ![](/images/post-images/asarunning.png)